kumaraankit/Advance-Javascript/README.md

 72. Is it possible to make javascript multithreaded.
 73. What is the difference between different loops.
 74. What is the use of map, reduce and filter.
+75. Explain shallow copy and deep copy in javascript objects.

 **JAVASCRIPT BROWSER**